A Heuristic approach to the Iwasawa theory of elliptic curves: The residual Selmer group and the vanishing of the -invariant

 The pairing $(,)_{V(E)}$ on $V(E)$ is the direct limit of pairings $(,)_{V^n(E)}$.
 It follows from this that $V_1(E)$ is isotropic as a submodule of $V(E)$.
 Each of the submodules $V_1^n(E)$ are maximal isotropic with respect to the pairing $(,)_{V^n(E)}$ by \cite[Theorem 4.14 and remark 4.15]{poonen}.
 It follows that $V_1(E)$ is maximal isotropic.
 In greater detail, let $a\in V_1(E)$ and $b\in V(E)$ be such that $(a,b)=0$.
 Then we write $a$ (resp. $b$) as a limit of $(a_n)$ (resp. $(b_n)$).
 Here, $a_n\in V_1^n(E)$ and $b_n\in V^n(E)$, and note that It follows that $(a_n, b_n)=0$ for all large enough values of $n$.
 This implies that $b_n\in V_1^n(E)$ for all large enough values of $n$ and therefore, $b=\lim_n b_n$ belongs to $V_1(E)$.
 This shows that $V_1(E)$ is maximal. \end{proof} Let viewed as an $\Omega$-submodule of $V(E)$. \begin{lemma} As an $\Omega$-module, we have that

 for a finite submodule $W'$ \end{lemma} \begin{proof} Let $\phi\colon H^1(\Q_{\op{cyc},\eta_p},E[p])\longrightarrow H^1(\op{I}_{\eta_p}, \widetilde{E}[p])$.
 We obtain a commutative diagram

 here $I_{\eta_p}$ is the inertia subgroup at $\eta_p$ and $L_{\eta_p}$ is the canonical module making the bottom row exact.
-By the infaltion restriction exact sequence, $\iota$ is surjective and has finite kernel.
+By the long exact sequence in cohomology, $\iota$ is surjective and has finite kernel.
 Furthermore, the right vertical map has kernel that is a subgroup of

 By the snake lemma $\phi'$ is surjective and has finite kernel.
 It therefore suffices to determine the $\Omega$-corank of $L_{\eta_p}[p]$.
 By \cite[page 42]{greenberg-vatsal} we know that $L_{\eta_p}[p]\cong (E(\Q_{\op{cyc},\eta_p}) \otimes \Q_p/\Z_p)[p]$.
 By \cite{greenberg-vatsal} the quotient $H^1(\Q_{\op{cyc}\eta_p},E[p^\infty])/E(\Q_{\op{cyc},\eta_p})\otimes \Q_p/\Z_p$ has $\Lambda$-corank $1$.
 By \cite[Proposition 1]{Greenberpadic} $H^1(\Q_{\op{cyc},\eta_p},E[p^\infty])$ has $\Lambda$-corank $2$.
 As $E(\Q_{\op{cyc},\eta_p})\otimes \Q_p/\Z_p$ is $\Z_p$-divisible it follows that